williams-cs/swell/tutorials/editdemo.md

- ***Editing the Codebase**
+## Editing the Codebase

-A document demonstrating how to make changes to the swell codebase.
+_A document describing how to make changes to the swell codebase._

 1. Pull changes